szimek/bundlerjs/README.md

   `bundlejs update`

-* If you want to update only some of the dependencies to the latest possible versions that still match the dependencies listed in the `package.json`, run
+* If you want to update only some of the dependencies to the latest possible versions that still match the dependencies listed in the `package.json` file, run

   `bundlejs update eslint eslint-config-airbnb-base`